Programme de résidence

 Governance

 - How can we make the best use of data to manage water networks?
-Collecting all the data, using it but also storing it, transparency and data protection…
+Collecting all data, using it but also storing it, transparency and data protection…

-raising awareness
+Raising awareness

-- 1 hill dam at Moneyeux
+- 1 dam at Louvie, 1 hill reservoir at Moneyeux

-- 56 SCAV distribution networks
+- 56 SCAV distribution networks, including 31 private ones

-- 98 collection and grouping chambers
+- 142 springs, 98 catchment and collection chambers

 - 51 reservoirs